boost-ext/di/doc/tutorial.md

 ###8.
 [Advanced] Extend it

-As mentioned before, `Boost.DI` is quite easy to extend and therefore a lot of extensions exists already.
+As mentioned before, `[Boost].DI` is quite easy to extend and therefore a lot of extensions exists already.
 Please check them out and write your own!

 * [Constructor Bindings](extensions.md#constructor-bindings)